Technologicat/unpythonic/README.md

 assert lzip(ll(1, 2, 3), ll(4, 5, 6)) == ll(ll(1, 4), ll(2, 5), ll(3, 6))
 ```

-The cons cells are immutable à la Racket.
+Cons cells are immutable à la Racket (no `set-car!`/`rplaca`, `set-cdr!`/`rplacd`).
 Accessors are provided up to `caaaar`, ..., `cddddr`.

 Iterators are supported to walk over linked lists (this also gives tuple unpacking support).
-As long as the `cdr` is a `cons` cell, we walk into that.
-Finally, the last `cdr` is returned unless it is `nil`.
+When ``next()`` is called, we return the car of the current cell the iterator points to, and the iterator moves to point to the cons cell in the cdr, if any.
+When the cdr is not a cons cell, it is the next (and last) item returned; except if it `is nil`, then iteration ends without returning the `nil`.

+See `unpythonic.llist` for details.

 ### ``def`` as a code block: ``@call``